Levels

 Pre-Intermediate:

 You can read and write reasonably comfortably.
-You can give directions, tell the time and have basic conversations.
-You know how to manipulate verbs in the past, present and basic future.
-You can express yourself in situations such as hotels, taxis, shops, cinema.
+You can give directions, tell the time, and have basic conversations.
+You know how to manipulate verbs in the past, present, and basic future.
+You can express yourself in situations dealing with hotels, taxis, shopping, and cinemas.
 You need to develop your vocabulary to give you more independence of expression, to develop your knowledge of structure to be able to have more detailed conversations and deal with a wider variety of situations.

 Intermediate: